 Community Engaged Research

-Nancy M. Bennett, MD MS, and Director of the URMC Center for Community Health, describes the Center and its connections to the Clinical and Translational Science Institute.
+Nancy M. Bennett, MD MS, and Director of the URMC Center for Community Health & Prevention, describes the Center and its connections to the Clinical and Translational Science Institute.
 Dr. Bennett provides examples of research-community partnerships supported by the Center, and lists types of support available to teams interested in community-engaged research.
 Watch the video.

 Guiding principles for community engaged research were developed by the University of Rochester Medical Center's Community Advisory Board.
 They were approved September 2008.